 Families with children aged 6 to 16 can save big with the Junior Card and the Children’s Co-Travelcard that allow free travel on almost all trains, buses, trams, boats, and cable cars in Switzerland.

 The Junior Card (Junior-Karte / Carte Junior) is a fantastic savings offer for children traveling with parents on trains, buses, trams, boats, and cable cars in Switzerland.
-It cost only CHF30 per year – and only CHF15 if bought before February 2018!
+It cost only CHF30 per year!
 The Children’s Co-travelcard is a similar travel deal allowing a child to travel for free with any registered adult.
 The Grandchild travelcard is no longer sold.
 The Junior Card is mostly associated with Swiss Railways (CFF / SBB) but is valid on almost all forms of public transportation in Switzerland including most municipal buses and trams.

 The Junior Card and Children’s Co-travelcard are valid wherever the Half-Fare card is accepted – PDF map.
 Both cards are available to non-residents as well but note that the Junior Card is included for free on most international Swiss travel cards available to non-resident visitors only.
 The Junior Card is then referred to as the Swiss Family Card.